Motecuhtlaz (MH527r)

 Glyph or Iconographic Image Description:

-This black-line drawing of the simplex glyph for the personal name Motecuhtlaz (here, attested as a man’s name) shows a profile view of a diadem, the usual glyph for tecuhtli (lord).
+This black-line drawing of the simplex glyph for the personal name Motecuhtlaz ("Deprived of his Lordship," here, attested as a man’s name) shows a profile view of a diadem, the usual glyph for tecuhtli (lord).
 The diadem is striped with vertical black lines.
 The tie for the back of the head has a bow in it.
-The Mo- ("Your") possessive pronoun is not shown visually, nor is the -tlaz element, which could be an abbreviation of the verb, tlaza, to hurl down.
-If these elements are identified correctly, the name could be something like "Your Diadem Thrown Down" or "Your Lord Thrown Down."
+The Mo- ("Your") possessive pronoun is not shown visually, nor is the -tlaz element, which could be an abbreviation of the verb, tlaza, to hurl down, or, with tecuhtli, represent the verb tecuhtlaza, to depose.

 Description, Credit: